Notes for applicants

 The work is inspected by the Highway Control Officer who will discuss any problems with the applicant.

 Applications can be processed in four working weeks.
-The application form once completed will give details of unloading, transportation and any potential obstructions in relation to the erection of the crane.
+The application once submitted will give details of unloading, transportation and any potential obstructions in relation to erection of the crane.

-Communities Directorate, Administrative Team, Newcastle City Council, 9th floor, Civic Centre, Newcastle upon Tyne, NE1 8QH
+Place Directorate, Streetworks Administrative Team, Newcastle City Council, 9th floor, Civic Centre, Newcastle upon Tyne, NE1 8QH